rexgarland/markdown-plan/README.md

 # ... get the path to a plan ...
 history = GitHistory(path)

-# a history is just a chronological list of version
+# a history is just a chronological list of versions
 dates = [version.datetime for version in history] trees = [version.tree for version in history] statistics = [version.task_statistics for version in history]